In this post, I will show the plasmonics. It is an emerging field that leads with plasmons, which are electron waves generated by light.

-The speed of chips and microprocessors can be greatly increased with plasmons conductors because these can transport great quantity of information, combining the high speed of light with microelectronic’s minituarization.
-Here we have a surface plasmon detector which convert optical signals in electric.
+The speed of chips and microprocessors can be greatly increased with plasmons conductors because these can transport a great quantity of information, combining the high speed of light with microelectronic’s miniaturization.
+Here we have a surface plasmon detector that converts optical signals into electricity.

-In the device above, two nanopieces in L form with a germanium layer and it generates an electrical current.
-Others plasmonic structures have the electronics equivalent if receive light in a determinate wavelength.
-This 100 nm length gold nanoroid behave like a RLC circuit.
+In the device above, two nano pieces in L form with a germanium layer and generates an electrical current.
+Other plasmonic structures have the electronics equivalent if receive light in a determinate wavelength.
+This 100 nm length gold nanorod behaves like a RLC circuit.

 These nanorods arranged like this behave like a circuit bridge.

 To build plasmonic computers, it is necessary to build a component equivalent to the transistor to the plasmonics.
 This device is the plasmonster, it has a guide wave slot to receive light.

 When receives light in the guide wave, the plasmonster creates electron waves in a frequency.
 Generating electrical current which can control electronic devices, operating like a key similar to the transistor.